The Children of Lir: A Fascinating Irish Legend

 The Cycles of Irish Mythology

-The people of Ireland have always been popular for having a remarkable imagination.
-Its not wonder why Irish mythology is full of extraordinary stories full of supernatural powers, gods, and more.
+The people of Ireland have always been famous for their remarkable imagination.
+It’s no wonder why Irish mythology is full of extraordinary stories full of supernatural powers, gods, and more.
 The mythology of Ireland is, in fact, not limited to short stories like the Children of Lir whatsoever.

-The story of the Children of Lir plays a great part in the history of Irish myths, but there are cycles to these mythologies.
+The story of the Children of Lir plays a significant part in the history of Irish myths, but there are cycles to these mythologies.
 They are a bit more complex than just a set of stories.
 The cycle of Irish mythology embraces a wide range of stories and characters.
-Each story and character fit into one of the four main cycles.
+Each story and character fit into one of the four primary cycles.

 The Children of Lir: A Fascinating Irish Legend

-These cycles are divided into the following: Mythological cycle, Ulster cycle, Fenian cycle, and King cycle.
-Each cycle happens to induce different types of worlds.
-Consequently, every world has its own characters and stories, along with a set of values, morals, and beliefs.
+These cycles are divided into the following: mythological cycle, Ulster cycle, Fenian cycle, and King cycle.
+Each cycle induces different types of worlds.
+Consequently, every world has its characters, stories, values, morals, and beliefs.

 They are never the same as one another.
 However, interestingly, some characters exist in more than one cycle.

-Before diving into the details of each cycle, we’ll learn about the distinctiveness of each one of them.
-Later, we’ll learn which of those cycles holds the legend of the Children of Lir and to which cycle each character belongs.
+Before diving into the details of each cycle, we’ll learn about its distinctiveness.
+Later, we’ll learn which cycle holds the legend of the Children of Lir and to which cycle each character belongs.

 Understanding Each Cycle in Irish Mythology